Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 There's a cap on how much you'll pay out-of-pocket for medication to prevent excessive costs.
 This cap is generally 2% of your gross income, or 1% for those with chronic illnesses.

-It’s important to note that this applies only to medically necessary medications.
-Over-the-counter medications, which don’t require a prescription, are usually not covered by public insurance, and you’ll need to pay yourself.
+It's important to note that this applies only to medically necessary medications.
+Over-the-counter medications are usually not covered by public insurance, and you'll need to pay yourself.
 However, your pharmacist may be able to suggest alternative medications that are covered.
+To understand how deductibles work more broadly, see our dedicated guide.

 The G-BA (Gemeinsamer Bundesausschuss) website provides specific information about whether a medication is reimbursable under public health insurance.